 Public perceptions of CDR research have tended to assume that climate beliefs can shed light on views about and/or the acceptability of OAE and other CDR.
-But new research suggests that views on climate urgency might be as or more predictive (Cox et al., 2020; Nawaz et al., 2023b).
-It is possible that people who find climate change an urgent problem are more inclined to be interested in novel and potentially controversial options in general or because they have lost hope as to energy transitions or in other approaches to capture and store CO_2 .
-It is also possible, however, that people who find climate change to be urgent find new CDR methods to be insufficient, slow, or failing to address structural or root causes of climate change itself (Lamb et al., 2020).
+But new research suggests that views on climate urgency might be as or more predictive(Cox, Spence, and Pidgeon 2020; Nawaz, Peterson St-Laurent, and Satterfield 2023).
+It is possible that people who find climate change an urgent problem are more inclined to be interested in novel and potentially controversial options in general, or because they have lost hope as to energy transitions or in other approaches to capture and store CO2.
+It's also possible, however, that people who find climate change to be urgent find new CDR methods to be insufficient, slow, or failing to address structural or root causes of climate change itself (Lamb et al. 2020).
 Similarly, claims of urgency can be perceived as suspicious justification for poor public consultation or scientific practice.